- Where to Stay in Paris

 Cooking classes are a wonderful, hands-on way to enjoy the delights of French food.
 With so many classes to choose from, you can take a course with anyone from a French home cook to a top chef.
 Channel your inner Julia Child at Le Cordon Bleu, where the woman who brought French food to the States first started her famous career.
-The school offers lots of classes to choose from – everything from a full French meal to a bread making course, even “Les Petits Cordons Bleus” classes for 8-12 year olds.
-The fun starts at 9am, when students join chef Paule Caillat on a stroll through a French market to pick out and purchase ingredients.
-Then head to her personal kitchen to prepare and enjoy a full meal together.
+The school offers lots of classes to choose from – everything from a full French meal to a bread making course, and even “Les Petits Cordons Bleus” classes for 8-12 year olds.
 For a “top chef” experience, take a class with Top Chef finalist Pierre Sang Boyer at one of his top rated restaurants.
-One of the most talked about chefs in Paris, Boyer is of Korean heritage, and students have the option of taking a traditional French cooking class, a Korean version, or chance to shop along with him at a local market.
+One of the most talked about chefs in Paris, Boyer is of Korean heritage, and students have the option of taking a traditional French cooking class, a Korean version, or a chance to shop along with him at a local market.
 He even has a class with recipes tailored just for kids.

 Metro for Le Cordon Bleu: Charles Michels